tier4/CalibrationTools/calibrators/docs/tutorials/mapping_based_calibrator.md

 # mapping_based_calibrator

 In this tutorial, we present a hands-on tutorial of the `mapping_based_calibrator`, in particular, of its lidar-lidar calibration capabilities.
-Although we provide pre-recorded rosbag, the flow of the tutorial is meant to show the user the steps they must perform in their own use cases with live sensors.
+Although we provide a pre-recorded rosbag, the flow of the tutorial is meant to show the user the steps they must perform in their own use cases with live sensors.

 General documentation regarding this calibrator can be found [here](../../mapping_based_calibrator/README.md).